etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 ###  Hibernate inner workings

-To understand how Hibernate operates internally it is strongly encouraged to read chapter 21 of the Hibernate manual:  Improving Performance  .
+To understand how Hibernate operates internally, it is strongly encouraged to read chapter 21 of the Hibernate manual:  Improving Performance.

 ###  Classloading

 The DAL loads classes when initializing the DAL.
 The DAL as a default uses the context class loader of the thread.
-In some cases this does not work correctly (for example when using the DAL in Ant).
+In some cases, this does not work correctly (for example when using the DAL in Ant).
 The DAL uses the OBClassLoader class to make the classloader configurable.
-By calling _OBClassLoader.setInstance_ with your own OBClassLoader you can control the class loader used by the DAL.
+By calling _OBClassLoader.setInstance_ with your own OBClassLoader, you can control the class loader used by the DAL.

-###  Creating a new business object with a specific id
+###  Creating a new business object with a specific ID

 Hibernate will detect that a business object is new when:

-  * the id of the business object is not set
+  * the ID of the business object is not set
   * when the flag newOBObject is set to true explicitly

-So if you want to create a new business object with a specific id (by calling setId(...)) then you explicitly need to call businessObject.setNewOBObject(true).
+So if you want to create a new business object with a specific ID (by calling setId(...)) then you explicitly need to call businessObject.setNewOBObject(true).
 Otherwise, Hibernate will not detect the business object as being new and throw an exception ('count of batch update